 Despite the good track record of Gleevec® and similar drugs, some chronic myeloid leukemia (CML) patients have poor responses to the therapy.
 If you fall into this category, your doctor may suggest stem cell transplantation.

-An allogeneic stem cell transplantation offers the only real cure for CML.
-About seven in 10 people who have an allogeneic transplant are cured.
-However, because of the high, sometimes life-threatening, risks associated with stem cell transplantation, doctors rarely use it as a first-line treatment.
+Allogeneic stem cell transplantation is the best-documented curative treatment for CML at this time.
+However, because of the high, sometimes life-threatening, risks associated with stem cell transplantation, doctors rarely use it as a initial treatment.